Clayton Cohn

 About Me

 I like to stay active, so I play hockey and golf and also lift weights.
-I'm a committed Francophile and belong to two French meet-ups that help me improve my language skills and gain additional exposure to French culture.
-I also enjoy volunteering and participate in two charitable organizations through Vanderbilt.
-I like taking advantage of Nashville's live music scene, and I enjoy playing guitar.
+I'm a committed Francophile and enjoy improving my French language skills and learning more about French culture.
+I also enjoy volunteering, live music, and playing guitar.

 More than anything, I like to challenge myself.
 I like to solve problems and learn new things.
 I like to engage in constructive discourse and hear opposing points of view.
 I like to broaden my horizons and expose myself to activities outside of my comfort zone.